 CIS 340 - Oracle Architecture and Operation

 Student will study advances in the area of database implementation and administration.
-Students will practice
+Students will practice various methods of managing security, monitoring performance, and recovering the database using RMAN, SQL, and Flashback technology.

 CIS 340L - Oracle Architecture and Operation LAB